-Data querying in Entity Framework Core is performed against the DbSet
+Data querying in EF Core is performed against the DbSet

 The following example uses query syntax to define a query that retrieves all authors ordered by their last name: